arup-group/genet/docs/contributing.md

 # Contributing

-genet is an actively maintained and utilised project.
+GeNet is an actively maintained and utilised project.

 ## How to contribute